canergulgec/MovieDb/README.md

 - You need to get API KEY from TMDb.
 You can do that by clicking [here](https://www.themoviedb.org/signup).
 - Once you obtain key, create `secure.properties` which should be on the same level with build.gradle(Project:MovieDb)
 - Add your key into secure.properties `MOVIE_API_KEY = "xxx" `
+- Use JDK 11 to build this project.

 ## 🌞 Day Mode